Synthesizing Evidence: Data-Pooling as a Tool for Treatment Selection in Online Experiments: Applications to Real-world A/B Tests

 In this subsection, we will evaluate the performance of the \our\ method in a non-overlapping scenario.
 The dataset\footnote{The dataset can be accessed via the link \url{https://ailab.criteo.com/criteo-uplift-prediction-dataset/}.} used in this analysis originates from a randomized controlled trial (RCT), conducted by Criteo, an advertising platform, as part of a large-scale randomized ad-targeting campaign.
 In this RCT, a randomly selected portion of the population was deliberately excluded from being targeted by advertisements.
 This RCT was initially released to benchmark uplift modeling methods \citep{Diemert2018} with “visits” as the outcome of interest.
 The dataset comprises 13,979,592 rows, each representing a user characterized by 12 covariates, a treatment indicator for advertisement exposure, and a binary label indicating whether the user visited the advertised site.
 The treatment rate is 85\% and the average visit rate is 4.70\%.

 Unlike the synthetic data setting explored in Section~\ref{sec:Synthetic_valid}, this dataset is from a single experiment and contains user covariate information.
 Consequently, our focus shifts to determining customized treatment rollouts, specifically, deciding whether personalized recommendations should be offered to users.
 To validate the proposed approach using this dataset, we first group all samples based on user covariates.
-Then, we estimate the ``true'' HTEs across different groups using the full dataset.
+Then, we estimate the full-sample benchmark HTEs across different groups using the full dataset.
+These full-sample estimates serve as a high-precision benchmark for evaluation; they are not known ground-truth causal effects.
 Next, we evaluate both \our\ and \tradition\ methods, using random samples from the dataset associated with each group.
 The detailed validation procedure is as follows: